 In 1997, a third fund was established by the Class of 1972.
 The Fund for Educational Innovation was designed to help finance initiatives to improve the quality of teaching at MIT and enrich the educational experience.

 The Class of 1999 Fund for Excellence in Student Learning

-Most recently, in 2003 the Class of 1999 established their Fund for Excellence in Student Learning to "improve students' learning experiences through innovative technology and applications."
+In 2003, the Class of 1999 established their Fund for Excellence in Student Learning to "improve students' learning experiences through innovative technology and applications."